All About The Fear of Bathing & How To Overcome it with CBT, Therapy & Counselling in Wolverhampton & West Midlands

 The good news is that the majority of people who suffer with a fear of Bathing will find a course of psychotherapy highly beneficial.

-If you’re determined to overcome your fear of Bathing then we highly recommend following our 10 session Tranceformental CBT programme with Paul.
+If you’re committed to overcoming your Ablutophobia then we highly recommend following our Tranceformental CBT 10 session programme.

 Free Initial Consultations for the Fear of Bathing

 We offer all prospective clients FREE initial consultations to discuss your Ablutophobia problems prior to commencing any psychotherapy programmes.